sasgithub/Data_Analytics_cs/case-study/data/ride_counts_by_distance.md

 **Type:** R Data Frame

+**Description**
+Summarizes the number of rides grouped into distance bins by non-loop rides by customers starting and ending at non-tourist stations on or after 2023-01-01, binned by distan

 **Data Origin:**
 Derived from `non_loop_rides_df`, which includes only non-loop rides by customer riders starting and ending at non-tourist stations on or after 2023-01-01.
 This dataframe also contains a `distance_km` column representing the calculated ride distance in kilometers.